MadsKirkFoged/EESharp/README.md

 ![alt text](https://github.com/MadsKirkFoged/EESharp/blob/master/Images/end.png?raw=true)

-`View Code` is here you find the code
+`View Code` is where you find the code

 `View Designer` is where the userinterface is